vibeus/vibe-website/content/blog/collaborative-meetings-plan/index.md

 ---
-title: "Use This Easy Game Plan to Make the Most of Collaborative Meetings"
+title: Use This Easy Game Plan to Make the Most of Collaborative Meetings
 slug: collaborative-meetings-plan
 author: Vibe Team
-date: 2021-04-21
+date: '2021-04-21'
-tags: ["remote collaboration", "meeting techniques", "remote meetings"]
+tags:
+- meeting techniques
+- remote collaboration
+- remote meetings
 draft: false
 isfeatured: false
 description: Need to boost the effectiveness of your collaborative meetings?
 Vibe offers essential tips for engaging participants.
 ---

 Collaborative meetings are an excellent way to get different expertise, perspectives, and ideas from various organizational teams.
 This kind of meeting is certainly catching on: a [recent Harvard study](https://hbr.org/2016/01/collaborative-overload) found that employees spend 50% or more of their day in collaborative activities.